iguanesolutions/comfyui-ig1-tools/README.md

-# ComfyUI Tools
+# ComfyUI IG1 Tools

 This repository contains ComfyUI nodes to assist generation in ComfyUI.
-It mostly direct toward hires image generation and automation.
+It is mostly direct toward high resolution image generation and automation.

 ## Installation